 Instead of pushing down (clicking) with one finger on the touchpad, use two fingers at the same time.

-How To Scroll with Touchpad
+How To Scroll Using a Touchpad

-Most of us remember clicking and dragging on a scrollbar on the right side of website, documents, etc… This way still works, but have you noticed the scroll bar isn’t visible on all websites?
+Most of us remember clicking and dragging on a scrollbar on the right side of a website, documents, etc… This way still works, but have you noticed the scroll bar isn’t visible on all websites?
 Don’t worry, you can scroll with the touchpad.

 Changing the Touchpad settings has made a huge difference for me.
 I also love the fact that I don’t have to redo the setting on every Chromebook I use.
 However, I do like the finger puppet option too 🙂

-Swap Between Tabs Using A Chromebook Touchpad Command
+Swap Between Tabs Using a Chromebook Touchpad

-If you’re like me, you probably have several tabs open in your Chrome browser right now.
+You probably have several tabs open in your Chrome browser right now.
 Tabs allow us to have several websites open at the same time.
 There are a few different ways to swap between them.